John J. Lanzendorf-National Geographic PaleoArt Prize

 CATEGORIES

-• Scientific Illustration: works that are regarded as text-figures within the body of a scientific paper or supplementary material.
+• Scientific Illustration: Works that are regarded as text-figures within the body of a scientific paper or supplementary material.
 Any work prepared for publication in a research paper is eligible, but primary consideration will be given to works that depict fossil specimens or the anatomy of fossil organisms.
-Submissions must have been published in, or prepared for publication in a research paper.
+Submissions must have been published in, or prepared for publication in, a research paper.
 The name of the research paper should be included as part of the submission.
 Traditional or digital media.

-• 2-Dimensional Art: Any 2D work, such as life reconstructions of animals or environments, that typically would NOT be regarded as text-figures within the body of a scientific paper or supplementary material.
+• 2-Dimensional Art: Any 2-D work, such as life reconstructions of animals or environments, that typically would NOT be regarded as text-figures within the body of a scientific paper or supplementary material.
 Traditional or digital media.

-• 3-Dimensional Art: works that exist in the 3D physical (not digital) realm (e.g., sculpture).
+• 3-Dimensional Art: Works that exist in the 3-D physical (not digital) realm (e.g., sculpture).

 ELIGIBILTY REQUIREMENTS